rafz80/pythonFeelingAnalysis/README.md

-# pythonFeelingAnalysis
+# pythonSentimentAnalysis
-Feeling analysis example using Python 3 and Natural Language Toolkit (NLTK)
+Sentiment analysis example using Python 3 and Natural Language Toolkit (NLTK)

 Please, "pip install nltk" and some dependencies that will be required to run.